coder/coder/docs/cli/server.md

 | YAML        | <code>networking.derp.regionCode</code>     |
 | Default     | <code>coder</code>                          |

 Region code to use for the embedded DERP server.
+On external proxies, an empty string or "coder" will use the previous (or randomly generated) value.

 ### --derp-server-region-id